Evaporating dish

+Description

-Most are made of porcelain or borosilicate glass.
+Most evaporating dishes are made of porcelain or borosilicate glass.
 Shallow glass evaporating dishes are commonly termed "watch glasses", since they resemble the front window of a pocket watch.
 Some used for high-temperature work are of refractory metals, usually of platinum, owing to its non-reactive behaviour and low risk of contamination.

 The capacity of evaporators is usually small – in the range 3–10 ml.
 Larger dishes, up to 100 ml, are different in shape, and are more hemispherical.

 The evaporator is used most often in quantitative analysis.

+Analysis

 In the determination of silicon content in an organic sample, a small and accurately-measured quantity of a substance is added to the large amount of sulfuric acid, then heated in an evaporating dish.
 The dish is heated with a Bunsen burner, until only stable precipitate remains, which contains the silica content.
 The dish is then closed and heated at high temperature until completely clean, fused silica is produced.
 Comparison of the initial weight of the substance and that of the fused silica allows the content of silicon in the sample to be determined.

 The shape of the evaporating dish encourages evaporation in two ways: